-The caretaker government maintained its political positions rejecting continued negotiations with the occupation, calling them "absurd" and asserting that they squander Palestinian rights and core principles.
-Haniyyah's position emerged clearly following the Arab initiative for land swaps with Israel, flatly rejecting the bid.
-In addition, Haniyyah rejected the resumption of negotiations following the efforts by US Secretary of State John Kerry at the end of July 2013, and all the outcomes and commitments resulting therefrom.
+emerged clearly following the Arab initiative for land swaps with Israel, flatly rejecting the bid.53 In addition, Haniyyah rejected the resumption of negotiations following the efforts by US Secretary of State John Kerry at the end of July 2013, and all the outcomes and commitments resulting therefrom.
 It does not appear that Haniyyah's government intends to tone down its sharp criticisms of the negotiations in the coming period.

-Haniyyah's government did not hesitate to show its support for Palestinian resistance, stressing that resistance never stopped and that it was in a stage of studying and planning, and that resistance and jihad remained the most prudent choice to liberate the land and restore rights.
-This was embodied in providing political, national, and legal cover for Palestinian resistance forces in their fight against the occupation, despite the inclination of Haniyyah's government toward de-escalation on the ground.
+Haniyyah's government did not hesitate to show its support for Palestinian resistance, stressing that resistance never stopped and that it was in a stage of studying and planning, and that resistance and jihad remained the most prudent choice to liberate the land and restore rights.54 This was embodied in providing political, national, and legal cover for Palestinian resistance forces in their fight against the occupation, despite the inclination of Haniyyah's government toward de-escalation on the ground.

-When Israel assassinated Ahmad Ja'bari, deputy commander of the Ezzedeen al-Qassam Brigades, Haniyyah declared that his blood would not shed in vain.
-Hamas and the Islamic Jihad Movement in Palestine (PIJ) decided to initiate a full-scale response over the following seven days after the assassination of Ja'bari.
+When Israel assassinated Ahmad Ja'bari, deputy commander of the Ezzedeen al-Qassam Brigades, Haniyyah declared that his blood would not shed in vain.55 Hamas and the Islamic Jihad Movement in Palestine (PIJ) decided to initiate a full-scale response over the following seven days after the assassination of Ja'bari.
 This was known as the eight-day war in November 2012.
 The first day was the Israeli assault, while the following seven days were a counter-attack by Hamas and the PIJ, firing rockets that reached as far as Jerusalem and Tel Aviv.
-Israel stepped up its threats and mobilized its reservists for a full-scale attack on GS, while responding with heavy bombardment.
+Israel stepped up its threats and mobilized its reservists for a full-scale attack on Gaza, while responding with heavy bombardment.
 However, Israel was in a weaker defensive position, and called for an unconditional ceasefire throughout the conflict, while Hamas and the PIJ insisted on their conditions in return for a ceasefire.
-Ultimately, the Netanyahu government and the US Department of State accepted those conditions for a ceasefire, led by lifting the blockade of GS.
-This was declared by both Khalid Mish'al, head of Hamas's Political Bureau, and Ramadan 'Abdullah, secretary-general of the PIJ, at a joint press conference on 21/11/2012.
-Haniyyah emphasized that this development was a major victory for the Palestinian people and their cause.
+Ultimately, the Netanyahu government and the US State Department accepted those conditions for a ceasefire, led by lifting the blockade of GS.
+This was declared by both Khalid Mish'al, head of Hamas's political bureau, and Ramadan 'Abdullah, secretary-general of the PIJ, at a joint press conference on 21/11/2012.
+Haniyyah emphasized that this development was a major victory for the Palestinian people and their cause.56

-As part of its strategy to confront the occupation, the Ministry of Interior in Haniyyah's government launched on 12/3/2013 a campaign to combat collaboration with Israel, and opened the door for collaborators to receive amnesty for a period of two months, after which the campaign was declared a success.
+As part of its strategy to confront the occupation, the Ministry of Interior in Haniyyah's government launched on 12/3/2013 a campaign to combat collaboration with Israel, and opened the door for collaborators to receive amnesty for a period of two months, after which the campaign was declared a success.57

-On the anniversary of the "Devotion of the Free" prisoner exchange deal, Haniyyah declared that thousands of resistance fighters were training above and below ground to meet the enemy in combat.
-This indicates the extent of the wager made by the Haniyyah's government on resistance during the next stage, in order to confront Israel and defend the Palestinian people and their national cause.
+On the anniversary of the "Devotion of the Free" prisoner exchange deal, Haniyyah declared that thousands of resistance fighters were training above and below ground to meet the enemy in combat.58 This indicates the extent of the wager made by the Haniyyah's government on resistance during the next stage, in order to confront Israel and defend the Palestinian people and their national cause.